Createdd/Writing/articles/VotingApp.md

 https://unsplash.com/photos/OwMTchwUTNw)
 Photo by Johannes Plenio on Unsplash - https://unsplash.com/photos/OwMTchwUTNw

-In my opinion the voting app challenge on FreeCodeCamp was the first really hard on in the curriculum.
+In my opinion the voting app challenge on FreeCodeCamp was the first one, that was really hard in the curriculum.
 I just couldn't do it as easy as all the other challenges.
 Too much knowledge in too many fields is required.
 Also, I didn't find any tutorials or examples, that broke this challenge down with up-to-date tools.
 So I decided to document it my building process.

 I will use:
 - MongoDB